xy2z/PineDocs/readme.md

 **THIS PROJECT IS STILL UNDER DEVELOPMENT.**

-xyDocs is a lightweight tool for viewing files in a browser.
+xyDocs is a simple, lightweight tool for viewing files in a browser.
 Great for documentation, wiki, notes, etc.

 Renders Markdown, HTML, syntax highlighting code, images, GIFs, audio and videos.